niplav/site/notes.md

 To elaborate:

 1. "[lookup-table](https://en.wikipedia.org/wiki/Lookup_table)-like": A common issue in [proving theorems about agent structure](https://www.lesswrong.com/posts/oxsBpx9v3bgxraiPj/towards-a-formalization-of-the-agent-structure-problem) is to avoid including giant lookup tables where each sequence of previous percepts and actions is matched to an optimal next action.
 Such a giant lookup table is infeasible in the real world, but I think something _similar_ to a giant lookup table might be possible, namely through computation in superposition.
 2. "circuits": Turing machines aren't a great model for the type of computation that neural networks use (namely because they assume an infinite tape and arbitrary serial depth); a slightly better one is [circuits](https://en.wikipedia.org/wiki/Circuit_\(computer_science\)), which have limited depth, though in computer science circuits are usually defined for booleans or integers.
+See also [Olah et al. 2020)](https://distill.pub/2020/circuits/zoom-in/) on the relatedly defined concept in mechanistic interpretability.
 3. "computed in superposition": Current LLMs [represent features in superposition](https://transformer-circuits.pub/2022/toy_model/index.html), that is, they exploit the fact that high-dimensional spaces can have exponentially many almost-orthogonal vectors relative to the number of dimensions (a consequence of the [Johnson-Lindenstrauss lemma](https://en.wikipedia.org/wiki/Johnson-Lindenstrauss_lemma)).
 The idea of [computation in superposition](https://www.lesswrong.com/w/comp-in-sup) generalizes this observation to cram more computation into a neural network.
 4. "superlinear-in-network-width": Computation in superposition allows for running many circuits at the same time.
 E.g. [Hänni et al. 2024](https://arxiv.org/abs/2408.05451) construct (shallow) neural networks of witdh `$\tilde{O}(m^{\frac{2}{3}}s^2)$` that are able emulate an `$s$`-sparse[^sparse] boolean circuit of width `$m$` (__Theorem 8__).
 	1. This result gestures at the possibility that one *can* put a superlinear number of circuits[^number] into a single neural network, making the neural network more of a lookup-table than an example of [general-purpose search](https://www.lesswrong.com/posts/6mysMAqvo9giHC4iX/what-s-general-purpose-search-and-why-might-we-expect-to-see).